stiles/FlightTracer/README.md

 ## Notes

 - Ensure that your AWS credentials or profile are configured correctly if you wish to use the S3 upload feature.
 - The package fetches data from ADS-B Exchange so the availability of data depends on the public API.
+- Flight leg detection is based on a configurable time gap threshold (default is 15 minutes).
+Adjust as needed for your data.

 ## License